Documentation

 ModelsTop-level data domainsId, Name, IsActive, SortOrder

-AttributesColumn definitions per entityId, EntityId, DisplayName, DataType, DomainEntityId
+AttributesColumn definitions per entityId, EntityId, DisplayName, Name, DataType, DomainEntityId, IsRequired, DecimalPlaces, DateFormat

 EntityRowsOne record per master data rowId, EntityId, Code, Name, CreatedBy, ModifiedBy

-EntityValuesOne value per attribute per rowEntityRowId, AttributeId, TextValue / IntValue / DecimalValue / DateTimeValue / DomainValue
+EntityValuesOne value per attribute per rowEntityRowId, AttributeId, TextValue, IntValue, DecimalValue, DateTimeValue, DomainValue

 TablePurposeKey columns

-UsersUser accountsId, Email, DisplayName, PasswordHash, IsActive, UserType
+UsersUser accountsId, Email, DisplayName, PasswordHash, MustChangePassword, FailedLoginAttempts, IsActive, IsDeleted, UserType

 RolesPermission rolesId, Name, IsAdmin, CanApprove

-RoleMembersUser ↔ role membershipRoleId, UserId
+RoleMembersUser to role membershipRoleId, UserId

 TablePurposeKey columns